hamidlvn/Total-sales-Data-Modeling-/README.md

  - Remove other columns
  - Remove duplicate

 In this project we should model Data Warehouse and split flat table based on related schema.
 We have to schema in Data Warehouse concept, Star and SnowFlake schema.
 Star and snowflake schema designs are mechanisms to separate facts and dimensions into separate tables.
 Snowflake schemas further separate the different levels of a hierarchy into separate tables.
 In either schema design, each table is related to another table with a primary key/foreign key relationship.
-Primary key/foreign key relationships are used in relational databases to define many-to-one relationships between tables.
+Primary key/foreign key relationships are used in relational databases to define many-to-one relationships between tables [IBM].